eduart-maliqi/learn-How-To-Automate-Python/README.md

 ```bash
 python password_manager.py
 ```

-Follow the menu instructions for password management.
+**🔒 First Run:**
+1. You'll be prompted to create a **master password**
+2. A unique salt file (`vault.salt`) will be generated automatically
+3. This master password will be required every time you use the password manager

+**Usage:**
+- **Master Password**: Enter your master password to unlock the vault
+- **Create Password**: Choose option `[1]` to generate and save a new encrypted password
+- **View Passwords**: Choose option `[2]` to see all passwords (automatically decrypted)
+- **Exit**: Choose option `[0]` to close the program

 **Enhanced Features:**
+- **🔐 Encryption**: All passwords are encrypted with Fernet before storage
+- **🔑 Master Password**: PBKDF2 key derivation with 390,000 iterations
-- **Duplicate Detection**: The manager checks if a label already exists and asks for confirmation before overwriting
+- **Duplicate Detection**: Asks for confirmation before overwriting existing entries
-- **Input Validation**: Ensures password length is at least 1 character
+- **Input Validation**: Ensures password length ≥ 1 and labels don't contain ':'
-- **Smart Storage**: Uses `passwords.txt` for persistent storage
-- **Error Messages**: Clear, user-friendly feedback for invalid inputs
+- **Backwards Compatibility**: Can read old plaintext passwords if any exist

-**Example Usage:**
+**Example Workflow:**
+1. Run the program and enter your master password
-1. Choose option `[1]` to create a new password
+2. Choose option `[1]` to create a new password
-2. Enter desired password length (minimum 1)
+3. Enter desired password length (minimum 1, recommended 12+)
-3. Enter a label/service name
+4. Enter a label/service name (e.g., "GitHub", "Gmail")
-4. If the label exists, choose whether to overwrite (y/n)
+5. If the label exists, confirm whether to overwrite
-5. Your generated password will be displayed and saved
+6. Your encrypted password is saved and the plaintext is displayed once

+**⚠️ Important:**
+- Remember your master password!
+It cannot be recovered if lost
+- The `vault.salt` file is crucial - back it up along with `passwords.txt`
+- Losing either file means you cannot decrypt your passwords

 ### Password Manager (GUI)
 ```bash